Top 10 Voice AI Platforms in 2026

 • Visually build and launch production-ready AI agents using Vibe No-Code Builder.

-• Seamlessly transfer conversations to human agents with full context (Human-in-the-Loop).
+• Transfer conversations to human agents with full context preserved (Human-in-the-Loop).

 • Connect AI agents to Salesforce, Hubspot, and Zendesk for real-time actions.